 A final year Senior Secondary School student has been shot four times by a yet-to-be-identified man in Ekiti State.

-The incident happened at about 8 pm on Wednesday while police officers in the state are yet to arrest the gunman nor unravel the motive of the shooting.
+The police are yet to arrest the gunman nor unravel the motive of the shooting.

 The 15-year-old girl was shot while waiting by the roadside for a commercial motorcycle to take her home having gone to assist her mother at her shop around NOVA junction at Basiri area of Ado Ekiti metropolis.

 Her mother, Mrs Omolayo Adaranijo, was among the pedestrians at the junction when the shooting occurred.

 “I have a small shop at NOVA junction at Basiri where I sell some wares.
 I had closed that day and we were looking for a motorbike to take us to Ifesowapo, Better life, Basiri area where we live, when this man just alighted from Okada and shot my daughter,” she said.

 Mrs Adaranijo, while recounting the incident, said she was with her daughter at the junction when she saw a man wearing agbada alighted from a motorcycle parked nearby and shot at the crowd.

 She said everybody scampered for safety while the shooting lasted, adding that it was when the man left on the waiting motorcycle and that she discovered that her daughter was the target as she was covered in blood.

 She said she sustained gunshot injuries on her breast, stomach and arm.